-Many people are finding second careers in the pet care industry, most of which becoming dog groomers and dog trainers.
-It is important to know what the average dog groomer salary is in the US, and where most of the opportunities can be found.
+Many people are finding second careers in the pet care industry, many of which becoming dog groomers.
+It is important to know what the average dog groomer salary is in the US.

-The obvious appeal is the ability to work with animals on a daily basis.
-Often times it is not enough to just work and care for animals, it is important to make a comfortable living as well.
-Read on to find out how much potential there really is.
+The obvious appeal for a grooming career is the ability to work with animals on a daily basis.
+Often times it is not enough to just work with animals, it is important to make a comfortable living too.
+Find out below how much income potential there is for dog groomers.

 How Much Do Pet Groomers Make?

 According to an independent study done by payscale.com, the average dog groomer salary in the United States is $29,848.
 This means that some dog groomers make more, and some make less.
-On the low end you have your introductory groomers making roughly $17,000, and on your high end you have your experienced, established dog groomers making closer to $50,000 per year.
+On the low end you have your introductory groomers making roughly $17,000.
+On your high end you have your experienced, established dog groomers making closer to $50,000 per year.

-It is important to note that these numbers are for the average dog groomer salary and they don’t include tips and bonuses which can be a significant portion of a dog groomers income.
+Note that these numbers are for the average dog groomer salary and they don’t include tips and bonuses.
+Tips can be a significant portion of a dog groomers income.
 Statistics show that established groomers can make up to an additional $4.26 per hour in tips alone ($8,860.08 per year when working 40 hours per week).

-As a dog groomer, you will come across two different pay structures and it is important to understand the benefits of both.
-Traditionally, grooming salons in the US use a commissioned structure of pay.
+As a dog groomer, you will come across two different pay structures and it is important to understand each's benefits.
+U.S. grooming salons have traditionally used a commissioned pay structure.
 These businesses pay their dog groomers a commission per dog they complete.
-The commission usually ranges from 30% to 60%, with the average being 50%.
+The commission usually ranges from 30% to 60%, with the average being around 50%.

-It is important to note that the percentage of the commission alone doesn’t determine how much you will make.
+The percentage of the commission alone doesn’t determine how much you will make.
 There are some salons paying out 30% commissions and their groomers are making $15 per hour, whereas, another salon pays 50% and their groomers are making $12 per hour.
-The other factors that should be acknowledged are the average groom cost, how long each groom takes, and if you will be required to bath your own dogs or have a bather assist you.
+Other factors include: the average groom cost, how long each groom takes, and if you bath your own dogs.

-The second structure, which is becoming more popular with grooming salons, pays a base wage or salary to their dog groomers.
+The second structure, which is becoming more popular with grooming salons, pays a stable wage to their dog groomers.
 At these salons, the average dog groomer salary is usually based on speed and efficiency.
-Such a pay structure is usually found at salons that are busier.
+Such a pay structure is usually found at salons that have higher capacitie.
 Because of this, they are more interested in having stable dog groomers and they can afford to pay you even on slower days.
 The benefit to you is a stable, consistent income that doesn’t fluctuate based on seasonality.